Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 Alternatively, when using the Stratonovich kernel, one could consider an analog of Hudson's theorem to apply to the decreasing volume of negativity in the highest weighted state, $\ket{j,j}$, as $j\rightarrow\infty$.
 At the infinite limit the state becomes Gaussian and the Heisenberg-Weyl group is reached -- the highest weighted state is simply the non-negative vacuum state.
-In the same way, by choosing the Dicke state with one energy level lower $\ket{j,j-1}$, as $j\rightarrow\infty$ this slowly transforms into the one-photon Fock state.
-And so on for $\ket{j,j-n}$ producing the discrete analog of the $n$-photon Fock state.
-This relation can even be seen in the qubit Wigner function using the Stratonovich kernel, where the spin coherent state appears to look like the vacuum state from one side, and then the one-photon Fock state from the orthogonal direction.
-This interesting relation between the representations for the two different systems further leads to ways to identify signatures of quantum correlations in systems that have heterogenous degrees of freedom, such as spin-orbit coupling\Cite{Davies2018} or light-matter interaction.\Cite{Rundle2019} In fact, there is even correlation with the negative volume of the hybrid Wigner function and quantumness.\Cite{Arkhipov2018} Where the negative volume of a Wigner function with continuous degrees of freedom is
+In the same way, by choosing the Dicke state with one energy level lower $\ket{j,j-1}$, as $j\rightarrow\infty$ this slowly transforms into the one-photon Fock state, as is shown in \textbf{\Fig{jInfinityFock}}.
+In \FigSub{jInfinityFock}{a} we see the phase-space representation of the Dicke state $\ket{j,j-1}$ where $j=10$; this also shows how the state is represented in phase space for different values of $s$, including giving a good demonstration of how negative values arise for different parameterizations.
+We then focus on the Wigner function in\FigSub{jInfinityFock}{b}, where we can see how this Dicke state goes to the 1-photon Fock state at the limit $j\rightarrow\infty$.
+Similar results can also be seen from taking the limit $j\rightarrow\infty$ for any Dicke state, where $\ket{j,j-n}\rightarrow \ket{n}$, the $n$-photon Fock state.

-which can be seen as an additional measure of quality derived from the Wigner function.